Close Cookie Popup

 🤝 One Group Play – Co-operation Mode

 For younger children, you can switch from two competing groups to One Big Team.
-Instead of splitting into Filly’s group and Dilly’s group, the whole class plays together.
+Instead of splitting into Filly’s group and Dilly’s group, the whole group plays together.

-- This mode encourages collaboration, shared decision-making, and joyful discovery — perfect for younger learners who benefit more from cooperation than rivalry.
+• This mode encourages collaboration, shared decision-making, and joyful discovery — perfect for younger kids who benefit more from cooperation than rivalry.

-👉 Coming soon: age-differentiated Question Cards, so teachers can choose simpler prompts for 4–5-year-olds and more advanced ones for 6–7-year-olds.
+👉 Coming soon: age-differentiated Question Cards, so therapist can choose simpler prompts for 4–5-year-olds and more advanced ones for 6–7-year-olds.

 👥 Ensuring Equitable Participation & Every Voice is Heard: